stappersg/vBook/src/tuto/0/antivirus.md

 <!-- markdown-link-check-disable-next-line -->
 Malware remains a scourge.
 As John is aware of security issues, he decides to add a layer of antivirus directly on the MTA.
 He installed [ClamAV](https://www.clamav.net/) which comes with the [clamsmtpd](https://linux.die.net/man/8/clamsmtpd) antivirus daemon.

-## vSMTP security delegation

-vSMTP support security delegation via the SMTP protocol (all the logics is defined in `.vsl`):
+vSMTP support security delegation via the SMTP protocol using `.vsl` scripts.
+In the following tutorial, we are going to setup a delegation workflow that looks like the following.

 ```txt
 { Incoming msg }  ---> vSMTP server ---> { Delivered msg }